Archive for the ‘Drainage System Repair’ Category

 French Drain with stepping stones

-French Drains can be installed by themselves, or as part of a Drainage System that uses other French Drains, Surface Drains, or other Drain combinations.
-Typically a French Drain is used to protect a broad area that has a lot of standing water.
-A French Drain might run along side a homes foundation, or beside a driveway, or on any Drainage Project where Sub-Surface water is the primary problem.
+Typically, a French Drain is used to protect a broad area that has a lot of standing water.
+A French Drain might run alongside a home’s foundation, or beside a driveway, or on any Drainage Project where Sub-Surface water is the primary problem.
 If water is running toward your home under ground ( through sandy soil), A French Drain is the only Solution for draining away water flowing under ground.

-If you live in Oklahoma City and need a French Drain installed in your yard, or along your driveway, or near your foundation, give Give us a call.
 If you live in Edmond or Norman and need a Surface Drain installed in the concrete in your sidewalk or driveway, we can help.
 If you live in Mustang or Yukon and would like to protect your trees or flower beds from standing water with a French Drain,

 Cutting The Curb and Installing Curb Fitting for French Drain